balsamiq/docker-logstash/README.md

     docker build -t balsamiq/docker-logstash-ec2 .

-The container can be run using
+The container can be run as an agent on ec2 using

     docker run -p 9200:9200 -p 9300:9300 -v /var/log:/var/hostlogs -e CLUSTER_NAME=docker -e LOGSTASH_OPTS=--verbose balsamiq/docker-logstash-ec2

+To run the container locally alongside an elasticsearch master node instead of on ec2 you need to set the ES_DISCOVERY env var to something other than "ec2", for instance:

+    docker run -v /var/log:/var/hostlogs -e ES_DISCOVERY=multicast balsamiq/docker-logstash-ec2